rawframe/Persistent-Universal-Timer-for-Home-Assistant-with-AppDaemon/README.md

 - Ideally I would like to add to or create a true calendar that can provide similar options.
 At the time I couldn't find enough flexibility in mainstream free calenders (i.e.- remotely updatable custom fields or offline use).
 Then add the calendar as a HA side tab which shows upcoming and past timers.

 **Notes:**
+- To have the persistent timer functionality, Timer Restore will only automatically activate if AppD is loaded before HA reloads. (i.e. its listening for a HA restart).
 - RRule count does not decrease unless timer actually run, i.e. count will not decrease if the system is off or while the timer is off (i.e. the last scheduled occurrence was missed).
 The last run occurrence will hence be the last start and stop times saved before any re-syncing
 - Rrule docs suggest not to use rule count and until in the same rule but works in simple tests for me.
 - If sync has missed a lot of activations it may take some time to get all the iterations and receive the synchronised completion notification.